blackwhites/Kubernetes-Lab-Tutorial/content/architecture.md

   * Periodically executes container liveness probes
   * Reports the status of the pod back to the rest of the system

 The kubelet runs on the workers.
+It binds on ports 10250 and 10255.

 ## Proxy
 The kube-proxy component enables the Kubernetes service abstraction by maintaining network rules on the host and performing connection forwarding.
 It runs on the workers.
+It binds on port 31080.